rooey/chromeos-filesystem-onedrive/docs/code_structure.md

 ### [/src/scripts/onedrive_client.js](https://github.com/rooey/chromeos-filesystem-onedrive/blob/master/src/scripts/onedrive_client.js)

-This script provides an ability to communicate with OneDrive API server.
-That is, this script uses each OneDrive API to treat user's directories/files.
-For instance, [OneDrive API v2](https://www.onedrive.com/developers/documentation/http/overview) is used.
+This script provides the ability to communicate with the MS GRAPH API server.
+That is, this script calls the MS GRAP API to access user's directories/files.
+In this software, [MS Graph API v1.0](https://docs.microsoft.com/en-us/graph/api/overview?view=graph-rest-1.0) is used.

 This software uses the [chrome.identity](https://developer.chrome.com/extensions/identity) API to call the Microsoft Azure oAuth 2.0 token flow: (Code ---> Token ---> Refresh Token)